Fractured Magic: Chapter Seven

 “You know it doesn’t work like that,” Aleksir said.
 “She can’t see the why, just the what.
 But there’s more.
 She saw explosions in Histrios, riots in the North.
 She even saw red dragons in Lyryma.”

 Egil blinked as if coming out of a daze.
 “Don’t be ridiculous.
 The red dragons have been extinct for centuries,” he said.
-For the first time that night, he sounded unsure.

 “The Oracle is never wrong!
 Weird things are happening in Calaidia, weirder than alfar kings disappearing into thin air, and I don’t know what Unity did to you, but we’re all about to have much bigger problems!”

 “We,” Egil said softly.
-“Don't include me in your 'we.'
+“Don’t include me in your we.
 It sounds to me like Devikra will have her hands full.”

 “And it sounds to me like if you don’t help, you’re going to make everything worse!”
 Aleksir snapped, making Egil flinch.
 He didn’t know what possessed him to speak to Egil this way, but now that he’d started he couldn’t stop.
 “I’m no politician, and I know Unity has its problems, but if you think destroying it won’t hurt everyone, everywhere, then you really are mad.
 People depend on Unity, like it or not.
 They could depend on you again, if you got over yourself and let them.
+You know what?
 I don’t think you’re crazy.
 I think you’re just selfish.”

 Egil stared at Aleksir.
 The silence stretched between them, and Aleksir worried he’d gone too far.
 But then Egil’s shoulders dropped, and the last of his cold arrogance drained out of him.
 “What am I supposed to do with this?” he asked.
 “If you’re so close with Devikra, you know nothing can be done.
 Her visions can’t be changed.
 It’s already too late for me, for Orean.”